SC450/lol-draft-analysis/README.md

 | 10660-10660_game_2 | Blue   | False     | ['Kennen', "Bel'Veth", 'Neeko', 'Senna', 'Tahm Kench'] | ['Nocturne', 'Udyr', 'Renata Glasc', 'Nautilus', 'Lee Sin'] |      31.85   |       3 |       17 |         8 |     0.0942 |
 | 10660-10660_game_2 | Red    | True      | ['Jax', 'Jarvan IV', 'LeBlanc', 'Kalista', 'Rell']     | ['Poppy', 'Ashe', 'Rumble', 'Tristana', 'Lucian']           |      31.85   |      17 |        3 |        42 |     0.5338 |
 | 10660-10660_game_3 | Blue   | True      | ['Jax', "Bel'Veth", 'Neeko', 'Caitlyn', 'Lux']         | ['Rell', 'Nocturne', 'Tristana', 'Jarvan IV', 'Rumble']     |      22.0667 |      21 |        3 |        32 |     0.9517 |

+## Univariate Analysis

+Let's take a look at the distribution of the `ckpm` column in our cleaned dataset, which is the combined team kills per minute of a game.
+This statistic is useful for quantifying how bloody or action-packed a game was.
+The plot exhibits a normal distribution, with a slight skew to the right, suggesting that high intensity games can be quite rare.

+<iframe
+  src="assets/ckpm_plot.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>